Located near Queenstown in New Zealand’s south island, Millbrook Resort is one of those really wonderful places in the world to spend some time.

 I particularly liked the very short par 4 eighth hole where one can hit a putt or wedge with the short approach to the green.

-It is a very short hole, and a difficult little par
+It is a very short hole, and can be quite difficult to par

 Millbrook Resort- hole 18Millbrook Resort- hole 18

-The latest nine holes- The Coronet- was entirely a Turner McPherson design.
+The next nine holes- The Coronet- was entirely a Turner McPherson design.

-I like it and it is my preferred nine at Millbrook
+I like it and it was my preferred nine at Millbrook..

 Other Courses in the area